-Q. Does acupuncture offer any hope to AIDS patient?
+Q. Does acupuncture offer any hope to AIDS patients?

 Q. Can acupuncture be used to quit smoking?

 A. Acupuncture treatment helps to reduce or even give up smoking.
-It makes the system more sensitive to toxins, and may make a patient feel that smoking is repellent.
-The patient must be committed to stop smoking, as acupuncture treatment can only help the nicotine addict- it is not a miracle cure.
+It makes the system more sensitive to toxins and may make a patient feel that smoking is repellent.
+The patient must be committed to stopping smoking, as acupuncture treatment can only help the nicotine addict- it is not a miracle cure.

-A. The Chinese philosophy of health does not distinguish between physical and mental problems, both are treated at the same time, and are seen as different manifestations of one pattern of disharmony.
-Emotional imbalances, if untreated, may eventually result in physical symptoms, and are considered by the Chinese to be one of the major cause of disease.
-These emotional imbalances are treated by rebalancing, removing blockages, and restoring the natural flow of energy, and not by suppressing symptoms with potentially addictive medicines.
+A. The Chinese philosophy of health does not distinguish between physical and mental problems, both are treated at the same time and are seen as different manifestations of one pattern of disharmony.
+Emotional imbalances, if untreated, may eventually result in physical symptoms, and are considered by the Chinese to be one of the major causes of disease.
+These emotional imbalances are treated by rebalancing, removing blockages, and restoring the natural flow of energy, not by suppressing symptoms with potentially addictive medicines.

 Q. What are the limitations of acupuncture?

 A. Apart from limitations in the practitioner’s knowledge and skill, and in a patient’s willingness to heed advice, the most significant practical restriction is the need for a practitioner to be present in order for treatment to be given.
-In ‘emergency’, patient needing life-saving resuscitation or surgery or suffering from a serious infection, any life threatening condition, or a mechanical problem must be immediately directed to the nearest hospital.
+In ‘an emergency’, a patient needing life-saving resuscitation or surgery or suffering from a serious infection, any life-threatening condition, or a mechanical problem must be immediately directed to the nearest hospital.
 In such conditions, acupuncture would normally be a useful supplement in improving the final outcome of the sickness, and curing the residual/chronic component of the sickness.

-A. This is a recent modality of needleless treatment in which different colours are used at acupuncture points to balance energy flow.
-Colour puncture can be used to relieve migraines, sinusitis, cerebral palsy, optic atrophy and IBS.
+A. This is a recent modality of needleless treatment in which different colors are used at acupuncture points to balance energy flow.
+A color puncture can be used to relieve migraines, sinusitis, cerebral palsy, optic atrophy, and IBS.

 Q. What are Intradermal needles and where are they used?

-A. These are small flat needles which are placed at ear acupoints to give continuous stimulation to the related internal organs.
+A. These are small flat needles that are placed at ear acupoints to give continuous stimulation to the related internal organs.

 Q. What is moxibustion and where is it used?

 A. Moxibustion is a very important component of Acupuncture therapy.
-Various types of moxa like sticky moxa, mini moxa etc. are available with us, which are used at acupoints to give mild heat.
-It is considered to be a very effective tonification treatment in deficiency disorders?
+Various types of moxa like sticky moxa, mini moxa, etc. are available with us, which are used at acupoints to give mild heat.
+It is considered to be a very effective tonification treatment for deficiency disorders.

 Q. What is cupping therapy and where is it used?

-A. Cupping therapy involves, the use of special types of cups at acupoints to create vacuum.
-This is very effective in treating chronic backaches, neck and shoulder pain and arthritis.
+A. Cupping therapy involves the use of special types of cups at acupoints to create a vacuum.
+This is very effective in treating chronic backaches, neck and shoulder pain, and arthritis.

 Q. What are ear candles and where are they useful?

-A. Ear candles is a special device which is extremely useful for chronic sinusitis, ear blockage etc.
+A. Ear candles are a special device that is extremely useful for chronic sinusitis, ear blockage, etc.